Tiegue/SocialDemoForHappygigs/graphqlserver/designdoc.md

 ---

 ## **11. Conclusion**
-This revised architecture of the Social Module integrates **Kafka, Redis, and PostgreSQL** for high scalability and data integrity.
-It offers real-time communication and interaction within physical venues, forming the foundation for a richer **social layer in HappyGigs**.
+This architecture of the Social Module integrates **Kafka, Redis, and PostgreSQL** for high scalability and data integrity.
+It offers real-time communication and private interaction within physical venues, forming the foundation for a richer **social layer in HappyGigs**.

-🚀 Ready for secure, scalable, and social interactions!
+🚀 Ready for secure, scalable, and private social experiences!